Battle of Grengam: Location of the battle

 The main shipping route between the ports of Stockholm in Sweden and Turku in Finland passes through the Åland Islands.
 It enters the Ledsund strait from south-west with Föglö on the south-east side and Lemland on the north-west.
 An anchorage (60°0′0″N 20°18′0″E) of the shore of Flisö in Föglö is protected from the prevailing south-westerly winds by two small islands.
 This anchorage was previously called Granhamn, Swedish for 'Spruce harbor'.
 On modern maps it is marked as Rödskärs flädan after the larger of the two protecting islands.
 The smaller island is now called Granhamns holmen or Granhamn's island.
 It should not be confused with the island also named Granhamn in the Stockholm archipelago.

 Name

 The word Grengam in the name of the battle is a romanization of Гренгам, which is the traditional Russian cyrillization of Gränhamn, an older spelling of Granhamn.
 The spelling Gränhamn was used on Hans Hansson's map of Åland from about 1650.
 In Sweden the battle is known as the Battle of Ledsund after the Ledsund strait.
 In Finland the name Battle of Flisö (Flisön meritaistelu) is used.

-The battle
+Battle

 The Swedish and Russian accounts of the battle differ significantly.
 Both sides agree that on 27 July 1720 a group of Swedish ships under Vice Admiral Carl Georg Siöblad attacked the Russian fleet and, in a pitched battle, had their four frigates captured by Russian sailors.